hicsail/hicsail-mongo-models/API.md

   - `err` - if the query failed, the error reason, otherwise `null`.
   - `results` - if the command succeeded, an array of documents as a class instances.

+### `lookupById(filter, foreignCollection, foreignField, localField, [localFields], [localOptions], [foreignFields], [foreignOptions], callback)`

+Finds a document with a lookup by `_id` where:

+- `filter` - a filter object used to select the document from the local collection.
+- `foreignCollection` - the Mongo Models Object you wish to join apon.
+- `foreignField` - Field in the local collection to match with _id in the foreign collection
+- `localField` - Field in which to place append to the document.
+Could be an new or exisiting field.
+- `[localFields]` - indicates which fields should be included in the response from the local collection (default is all).
+It is string with space separated field names.
+- `[localOptions]` - an options object passed to MongoDB's native [`find`](https://docs.mongodb.com/manual/reference/method/db.collection.find/) method for the local collection. `localFields` must be passed in to use `localOptions`.
+Can be set to null.
+- `[foreignFields]` - indicates which fields should be included in the response from the foreign collection (default is all).
+It is string with space separated field names. `localFields`,`localOptions` must be passed in to use `foreignFields`.
+Can be set to null.
+- `[foreignOptions]` - an options object passed to MongoDB's native [`find`](https://docs.mongodb.com/manual/reference/method/db.collection.find/) method for the foreign collection. `localFields`,`localOptions`,`foreignFields` must be passed in to use `foreignOptions`.
+Can be set to null.
+- `callback` - the callback method using the signature `function (err, results)` where:
+  - `err` - if the query failed, the error reason, otherwise `null`.
+  - `results` - if the query succeeded, an array of documents as class instances.

 ### `pagedFind(filter, fields, sort, limit, page, callback)`